 An interesting quirk of renting property in Montreal is that moving day is traditionally the first of July.
 It's not unusual to see hundreds of moving trucks around the city on this day of the year, with people moving their furniture out onto the street.

 While most people stick to this tradition as it fits in with the end of the school year, smaller apartments are usually available to rent all year round.
-Expats should, however, keep in mind that the best time to look for a place to live in Montreal is in March, when many people start advertising.
+Expats should keep in mind that the best time to look for a place to live in Montreal is in March, when many people start advertising.

-Renting property in Montreal
+Renting accommodation in Montreal

 When deciding on a house to rent in Montreal there are a number of factors to consider.
 Expats should compare the cost of the house or apartment with its size and location.
-The condition of the building should be inspected both on the inside and outside, and the landlord should also be asked when the building was last renovated, as well as how much heating costs during the winter months.
+The condition of the building should be inspected both on the inside and outside, and the landlord should also be asked when the building was last renovated, as well as how much heating would cost during the winter months.

 In terms of home security, most houses have secure door locks and burglar alarms.
-Many areas in Montreal also have neighbourhood watch programmes that keep an eye on the area and report any unusual activity.
+Many areas in Montreal also have neighbourhood-watch programmes that keep an eye on the area and report any unusual activity.